 The major theme in my scholarship is discovering the role of Buddhism in the global transmission and local reception of knowledge about health, disease, and the body.
-I approach this topic using methodologies from history, religious studies, translation studies, and anthropology, among other fields.
+I approach this topic using methodologies from history, religious studies, translation studies, ethnography, and documentary filmmaking, among other fields.

 I am continually seeking opportunities to cross disciplinary lines in publishing and presenting my work.
-I regularly publish writing for non-scholarly audiences, and am passionate about connecting my scholarship and teaching with contemporary issues and events.
+I regularly publish writing for non-scholarly audiences, and am passionate about connecting my scholarship and teaching with contemporary issues and events both within and beyond the academy.

 I began my interest in Asian religion and medicine as an undergraduate majoring in Anthropology and Cognitive Science and minoring in East Asian Studies at the University of Virginia.
 After graduating in 1996, I lived in Asia for four years — over two years in Thailand, with extended stays in India, China, and Indonesia as well.
 During this time, I trained as a practitioner of Traditional Thai Medicine (TTM), and spent time learning hatha-yoga and other Asian healing modalities.
 I also participated in extended stays at Buddhist meditation centers and monasteries in Northeast Thailand and India, including a summer as ananāgārika (white-robed monastic resident) in a Thai Forest-tradition monastery.
 Although I am neither a yogi nor a Buddhist, I have maintained some amount of practice of both throughout the rest of my adult life.